Part of a series on |

 - ^ Sheff, Elisabeth (December 17, 2013).
 "Jealousy and Compersion with Multiple Partners – How polys deal with jealousy and feel happy when their lover loves someone else".
 Psychology Today.

-- ^ Jump up to:a b "Polyamory Society Glossary".
+- ^ b a"Polyamory Society Glossary".
 Archived from the original on August 7, 2013.
 Retrieved December 26, 2006.

 - ^ "PolyOz | Compersion | Poly Terms and Concepts".
 Archived from the originalon November 1, 2012.